Harper breaks thumb in Phillies' 4-2 win over Padres

 TRAINER’S ROOM

-Phillies: RHP Connor Brogdon was placed on COVID-19 list.
-It was unknown when he might rejoin the team. … To replace Brogdon, the Phillies selected the contract of Mark Appel, who was the first overall pick in the 2013 draft and had been pitching this season for Triple-A Lehigh Valley.
+Phillies: RHP Connor Brogdon was placed on COVID-19 list. … To replace Brogdon, the Phillies selected the contract of Mark Appel, who was the first overall pick in the 2013 draft and had been pitching this season for Triple-A Lehigh Valley.
 It is his first time in the big leagues.
 He didn’t pitch Saturday night.

 Padres: 3B Manny Machado took a notable step in his recovery from a sprained left ankle, taking batting practice and ground balls on the field before the game.
 Machado declined to comment on the status of his ankle, but manager Bob Melvin continued to express optimism that Machado could be available to pinch hit in the near future.